Peter Soulsby: Christmas Day bus lane fine

 On 25 December 2017, a man who pulled in to a bus stop on Christmas Day to help a homeless man was fined by the council.
 Lee Williamson said he stopped to give a homeless man a blanket, hat, gloves, scarf, food, and to chat to him.
 Williamson later received a £70 fine, despite no buses running on 25 December.
 Leicester City Council said the camera enforcement was an important safety measure.
 Soulsby confirmed that the penalty would not be enforced, saying, "It was quite clear what Lee was doing was an act of a good Samaritan on Christmas Day and even though it's important to keep this safe... there are exceptions."

 Breach of COVID-19 restrictions

 On 14 June 2020, the Leicester Mercury and The Sun newspapers published photographs appearing to show Soulsby breaking rules on movement during a lockdown by visiting his girlfriend during the COVID-19 pandemic.
-In response, the leader of the opposition on the Leicester City Council, Nigel Porter, and local Liberal Democrat and Conservative councillors called for Soulsby to apologise and resign his position.
-He rejected calls to stand aside and apologised the following day.
+In response, the leader of the opposition on Leicester City Council, Nigel Porter, and local Liberal Democrat and Conservative councillors called for him to apologise and resign his position.
+Soulsby rejected calls to stand aside, and apologised the following day.
 He was quoted by the BBC as having said "It can be certainly interpreted as being against the spirit of the lockdown, if not against the regulations."